particle-iot/particle-cli/README.md

 4.)
 Run `spark flash --usb tinker`

-This will flash a new version of Tinker to your core.
+This will flash a new version of Tinker to your core and return to a blinking blue "listening" state, where you can:

+5.)
+Run `spark setup` or `spark setup wifi` to provide your network credentials to get connected again.

 Performing a "Deep update"